Reach Financial Dream of Home Ownership

 When we gain control over our finances, many positive outcomes will follow.
 The door to new opportunities will open to us, and we will have more lifestyle choices to consider.
 How exactly do we control our money?
 We set financial goals, monitor our spending, keep a debt limit, save regularly, and invest wisely to achieve those goals.
 The very first step on the journey is following a budget.

 A Budget is Powerful

 We all need a tool to keep track of income and expenses because it’s critical to know where our money goes every month.
-There is a richness of apps available to help you monitor your finances, such as Mint, Wally, Envelopes, and You Need a Budget.
+Many apps are available to help you monitor your finances, such as Mint, Wally, Envelopes, and You Need a Budget.
 Some are just plain and straightforward budgets, while others help you save or invest.
 Many...

 Our relationship with money generally begins at a very young age.
 That connection is very simplistic.
-We want stuff.
-We use money to get stuff.
-We get the money that gets us the stuff from our parents, grandparents, or any family member that happens to be handy at the moment with a few bucks in hand.
+We want stuff, and we use the cash to get things.
+We get the money that gets us the stuff from our parents, grandparents or any family member that happens to be handy at the moment with a few bucks in hand.
 We are not particular.

 Fast forward, and we grow up.
-Hopefully, along the way, our parents teach us some fundamental money management skills because if as adults, we don’t have some control over our finances, they will control us.
-The result is mounting debt and sleepless nights worrying how we are going to pay it down.
+Hopefully, along the way, our parents will teach us some fundamental money management skills because if, as adults, we don't have some control over our finances, they will control us.
+The result is mounting debt and sleepless nights worrying about how we will pay it down.

 Money Management is an Acquired Skill